Kim Taylor Bennett. Falling over.

 Song That Makes Me Feel A-OK Even When Life Sucks

 Day Wave first started making waves (sorry) on Soundcloud earlier this year, a skinny kid from Oakland with puppy dog eyes and knack for the happy-sad melody.
-Yes, it’s very Drums, and yes the actual drums can be very Is This It_-era Fabrizio, but what’s wrong with that exactly?
+Yes, it’s very Drums, and yes the actual drums can be very Is This It-era Fabrizio, but what’s wrong with that exactly?
 NOTHING.
-Everything that he’s released this year—his _Headcase EP and the Come Home 7-inch—is designed to make you feel divine and “Drag” is peak Day Wave.
+Everything that he’s released this so far—his Headcase EP and the Come Home 7-inch—is designed to make you feel divine even if you're disonsolate and “Drag” is peak Day Wave.

 Christine and the Queens was hands down my favorite discovery of 2015.
 I talked to her after her first ever US show at SXSW and found her to be utterly charming, and her live show and music—check out her eponymous debut album now—even more so.
 It's a very louche kind of pop, theatrical in parts but never trying too hard.
 She's an entertainer, joking with the audience, pulling them in.
 She sings in both English and French, flanked by elastic-limbed Vogue dancers, herself gliding across the stage like a young Michael Jackson in ankle-exposing menswear.
 This combined with her phenomenal voice and pop nous makes her one of the finest artists to emerge from this year's fray.
 Watch her full live set above.

-Speaking of Christine, a gentleman called Michael Lovett contributed some excellent bass maneuverings on her debut album, but when he's not doing that, or playing keys and whatnot with Metronomy, he has a solo project called NZCA Lines.
-It's been a minute or three years since the last album, but his second effort is coming out next year.
+Speaking of Christine, a London-based gentleman called Michael Lovett contributed some excellent bass maneuverings on her debut album, but when he's not doing that, or playing keys and whatnot with Metronomy, he has a solo project called NZCA Lines.
+It's been a minute or three years since the last album, but his second effort is coming in 2016.
 First single "Persephone Dreams" is an excellent tease.
 An analog-synth wet dream with steel drum accompaniment, and a video that features a black hole babe.
 There she is with a devouring galaxy of emptiness on the inside.
 We've all been there.

 Best Second Single